 - Tenants should point out anything that could be considered damage and make sure it gets written down.

 There are some organizations in Alberta that sell standard inspection forms for purchase by landlords.
-The organizations who have forms for sale include:
+For more information, go to our page on forms.

 Frequently Asked Questions